endlessm/azafea/docs/source/protocol.rst

 - 64-bit signed integer
 - GVariant symbol: ``x``
+- Nanoseconds since the Unix epoch
-- Beginning of the period
+- Beginning of the period, with aggregation done using user’s computer time

 Count
 +++++